kyma-project/eventing-manager/docs/user/troubleshooting/evnt-01-eventing-troubleshooting.md

    - The event was published in a wrong format.

-   - Eventing Controller cannot connect to NATS Server.
+   - Eventing Manager cannot connect to NATS Server.

 ### Step 5: Check if the Subscription sink is healthy